 Operation of the observatory was short-lived; however, for in the summer of 1967 vandals broke in and destroyed the optics of the telescope in addition to stealing many valuable items from the building.
 About one year later, the RCAS, under new young leadership, decided to rebuild.
 They raised money by various means and successfully paid off the old debts as well as making the renovations.

 Fine planetary detail can also be seen when atmospheric conditions permit.
-The performance of the telescope has been enhanced by the addition of a fine set of 1-1/4 inch Brandon orthoscopic oculars and barlow, color filters, a moon filter, a light pollution/nebula filter, a piggy back camera mount, a Telrad finder, a Solar-Skreen sun filter and a 2 inch low profile non-rotating helical focuser.
+The performance of the telescope has been enhanced by the addition of a fine set of 1.25-inch Brandon orthoscopic oculars and Barlow, color filters, a moon filter, a light pollution/nebula filter, a piggy back camera mount, a Telrad finder, a Solar-Skreen sun filter and a 2-inch low profile non-rotating helical focuser.

-The Newtonian telescope is carried on the original German type equatorial mounting.
-It is equipped with a synchronous Right Ascension clock drive as well as a push button slow motion control for both axes.
-Setting circles are provided for the location of objects from their celestial coordinates.
+The Newtonian telescope was carried on the original German type equatorial mounting.
+It was equipped with a synchronous Right Ascension clock drive as well as a push button slow motion control for both axes.
+Setting circles were provided for the location of objects from their celestial coordinates.

 All BHAS members in good standing have access to the Hidden Valley Observatory as part of their membership privileges.
 However, in order to have individual key privileges, the member must be at least 18 years of age and must also demonstrate sufficient knowledge of how to operate the telescope.
 Members not desiring key privileges may use the telescope at scheduled events or by observing with someone that has already been issued a key.

 At times when public interest was aroused by events, such as Sputnik in 1957, membership was around one hundred or more, but in general we have had about twenty or fewer members.
-Dues have been stable for a number of years at $25 per year per family, plus $5 per year per observatory key issued.
+Dues have been stable for a number of years at $25 per year per family.
 Membership is open to anyone who has an interest in astronomy, and who subscribes to the purposes of the Society.
 (See our by-laws here.)